 When Toast Tuesday falls on International Coffee Day we make autumn morning toast.
-Fold pumpkin pie spice, vanilla extract, and vanilla coffee grounds into our probiotic kefir cup and spread over toasted sweet potato.
+Fold pumpkin pie spice, vanilla extract, and vanilla coffee grounds into our whipped farmer cheese and spread over toasted sweet potato.
 Top each slice with brûléed banana and an almond butter drizzle.
 Once the toast is complete, cuddle up with a book and a warm cup of coffee.

 More Sweet Potatoes Please

 While it’s true that potatoes are carbohydrate-rich vegetables, sweet potatoes contain complex, not simple, carbohydrates.
 Complex carbohydrates are released as energy slowly and over time, which means they provide sustaining energy and won’t cause your blood sugar to spike (then crash).

 - More than four times the RDA of vitamin A (in the form of beta-carotene) – vitamin A is crucial for eye health, as well as a strong immune system and healthy bone development.

 - 35% of daily recommended amount vitamin C. Vitamin C not only supports immune health, it also helps the body make collagen, which is used throughout the body for tissue and ligament repair (and more!)

 - About half of the RDA of manganese – manganese helps regulate blood sugar and supports the proper function of the thyroid (which can help keep your weight in check).

 - A good dose of magnesium – magnesium supports heart and blood vessel health (as well as quite a few other things), but it also promotes relaxation and helps combat stress and anxiety.